 Unlike icebergs, where each iceberg order is shown separately, a stops chain may include trades from several different stop orders triggered within the same stop run.

-Click 🆅 for access to the detailed settings panel.
+Click 🆅 to access the detailed settings of any panel.

-The Aggregation lines settings panel is for configuring aggregation lines.
+The Aggregation lines settings panel allows you to configure aggregation lines.

-The Restore defaults button resets all settings to their defaults.
+The Restore defaults button resets all settings to default.